-Students will learn the essentials of a theater technician such as sound, lighting, set
+Students will learn the essentials of a theater technician such as sound, lighting, set design, costumes, etc.

 CADET BAND

 Course A: Students will rehearse and perform music on traditional band instruments (flute, clarinet, saxophone, trumpet, French horn, trombone, baritone, tuba, percussion).
 The Fall Concert and the Holiday Concert are required performances.